jonnyweatherly/aajonusnet/md/QNA/Q&A Of April 11, 2004.md

 Q: You don't.

-A: So it's completely pure.
+A: You have to use an organic animal, so it's completely pure.
 You don't want to take your own fecal matter.

 Q: Why would you not?

-A: Because you've got high contaminants in your body.
+A: Because you've got high contaminants in your system.
 If you had been raised a raw fooder all of you, it wouldn't be an issue.

 Q: Oh, it's a good thing I came here and asked you that.
 Okay, so where do you get organic fecal matter?
 Kathy?
 You never told me...